KordingLab/KordingLab.github.io/about.md

 ### Publications

 For PDFs of our work, visit our [publications page](http://kordinglab.com/publication/).
-Feel free to [issue on Github](https://github.com/KordingLab/KordingLab.github.io/issues) if links don't work or obsolete.
+Feel free to [issue on Github](https://github.com/KordingLab/KordingLab.github.io/issues) if links don't work or are obsolete.

 ### Collaborators